dhuseby/bs/README.md

 "files" attribute in the "proof" it is assumed that the data that was signed will be piped over stdin.

-If the the signature file does contain a "files" attribute in the "proof" then the listed files will be found and run through the digest algorithm and checked to see if they have been modified or not before checking that the signature is valid.
+If the signature file does contain a "files" attribute in the "proof" then the listed files will be found and run through the digest algorithm and checked to see if they have been modified or not before checking that the signature is valid.